Spare parts : 3 steps for improved your management

 The ABC classification system for inventory management

-This technique divides spare parts in three groups according to their criticality level: A, B and C items.
+This technique divides detached pieces in three groups according to their criticality level: A, B and C items.
 A items are the most important ones and require very tight control and frequent value analysis.
-They represent around 20% of the whole spare parts inventory but have the biggest sales volume share.
+They represent around 20% of the whole detached pieces inventory but have the biggest sales volume share.
 B items are less important than A items but still require a strict control.
 These ones are roughly 30% of all items.
 The C items are the less important ones.
 They comprise half of all spare parts but have only 5% of sales volume.
 The ABC method is quite helpful since it identifies three different categories of stock requiring different frequency and level of inspections.

 The PIEU method